Steven Bonk

 Steven Bonk is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election.
 He represented the electoral district of Moosomin as a member of the Saskatchewan Party until 2024.

 In August 2024, he won the nomination for the Conservative Party of Canada for Souris—Moose Mountain in the 2025 Canadian federal election.
 He was elected.

+At the time of the 2025 Canadian federal election, he lived in Wolseley, Saskatchewan.